Paul Douglas (Illinois politician): Senator

 Douglas was an ardent supporter of the disproven cancer drug Krebiozen, and in the early 1960s sponsored senate hearings in support of the discredited treatment.

 Defeat and retirement

 During the 1966 election, Douglas, then 74, ran for a fourth term in office against Republican Charles H. Percy, a wealthy businessman and former student of his.
 A confluence of events, including Douglas's age and sympathy for Percy over the then-recent and presently still unsolved murder of his daughter, Valerie, caused Douglas to lose the election in an upset.

 After losing his seat in the Senate, Douglas taught at the New School, chaired a commission on housing, and wrote books, including an autobiography, In the Fullness of Time.

-In the early 1970s, he suffered a stroke and withdrew from public life.
+In the early 1970s, he had a stroke and withdrew from public life.
 On September 24, 1976, he died at his home.
 He was cremated and his ashes were scattered in Jackson Park near the University of Chicago.